 Most developers are today shifting toward ‘Vulkan’ due to its more compatible dynamic and capable API.

 What “Direct X vs OpenGL vs Vulkan” Support today?

 Direct X API:

 Like Directx, OpenGL is also a very powerful development platform and it will continue its journey.
-If we talk about the support every major technology company is funding its development and it is evident that all the emulators has two option one is Directx and other is OpenGL.
+If we talk about the support every major technology company is funding its development and it is evident that all the emulators have two option one is Directx and the other is OpenGL.

 Major Game console emulators supported by Vulkan:

 2) Unreal Engine

 3) Torque 3D